-Education 511.
-Reading Diagnosis (3) Education 621.
-Advanced Diagnosis in Reading (3) Education 631.
-Reading Clinic (3) Education 652.
-Topics in Reading Education (minimum of 3) Elementary Education 611.
-Seminar in Reading in Elementary Education (3) or Secondary Education 681.
-Seminar in Secondary School Reading (3) Electives (6-9 units) Course work within or outside the College of Education selected with the approval of the Education 791A-791B, Evaluation (3-3); or Education 795A-795B, Seminar (3-3); or Education 799A, Thesis (3) Secondary Curriculum and Instruction The Master of Arts degree in Education with a concentration in Secondary Curriculum and Instruction, is designed as the base for applicants to increase professional competence in any of the fields typically taught in secondary schools, and for obtaining those competencies and technical skills in curriculum and instruction either generally, or in selected areas of specialization. - 1.
-Prerequisites: A basic background in education (12 units). - 2.
-Education 690, Procedures of Investigation and Report (3 units). - Core program: (6 units) to include Secondary Education 610, Curriculum Development (3 units) and 3 units from Secondary Education 613, Advanced Problems in Instruction or Secondary Education 616, Recent Trends in Curriculum; or Secondary Education 617, Seminar in Research in Curricular Problems.
+Teacher Education 536.
+Reading Diagnosis (3) Teacher Education 636.
+Advanced Diagnosis in Reading (3) Teacher Education 637.
+Reading Clinic (3) Teacher Education 638.
+Topics in Reading Education (minimum of 3) Teacher Elementary Education 630.
+Seminar in Reading in Elementary Education (3) Teacher Education 633.
+Seminar in Research in Reading (3) Electives (6-9 units) Course work within or outside the College of Education selected with the approval of the 5.
+Education 791A-791B, Evaluation (3-3); or Education 795A-795B, Seminar (3-3); or Education 799A, Thesis (3) Secondary Curriculum and Instruction The Master of Arts degree in Education with a concentration in Secondary Curriculum and Instruction, is designed as the base for applicants to increase professional competence in any of the fields typically taught in secondary schools, and for obtaining those competencies and technical skills in curriculum and instruction either generally, or in selected areas of specialization.
+1. Prerequisites: A basic background in education (12 units).
+2. Education 690, Procedures of Investigation and Report (3 units).
+3. Core program: (6 units) to include Teacher Education 603, Curriculum Development (3 units) and 3 units from Teacher Education 604, Advanced Problems in Instruction Teacher Education 606, Recent Trends in Curriculum; Teacher Education 607, Seminar in Research in Curricular Problems.
 4. Electives (15 units) selected with the approval of the graduate adviser on the basis of the student's interests, goals and needs.
 A minimum of 3 units must be in 600- or 700-numbered courses.
-A maximum of 6 units may be selected from cognate fields outside the College of Education.
-5. Education 791A-791B, Evaluation (3-3), or Education 795A-795B, Seminar (3-3); or Education 799A Thesis (3 units).

-A Master of Arts degree in Education with a concentration in curriculum and instruction in the area of occupational or adult education is also offered.
+A maximum of 6 units may be selected from cognate fields 5.
+Education 791A-791B, Evaluation (3-3); or Education 795A-795B, Seminar (3-3); or A Master of Arts degree in Education with a concentration in curriculum and instruction in the area of occupational or adult education is also offered.
 Each student is urged to consult with the program adviser as to the specific course content of the program.
 With the adviser's approval in this 30-unit program, up to 12 units of electives may be selected in the appropriate fields related to the major occupational field.
 Special Education The Master of Arts degree in Education with a concentration in Special Education provides the professional educator with advanced knowledge and skills in Special Education.
 This degree is often earned concurrently with a California Specialist Credential in Special Education as there are many requirements in common between the programs.
 The master's degree can include specialization in the areas of Learning Handicapped, Severely Handicapped, Physically Handicapped, and Gifted, as well as Early Childhood Special Education, and the Seriously Emotionally Disturbed.
 These programs of study are individually planned with the Graduate Adviser.
 This M.A. program is open to individuals with undergraduate degrees in a wide range of disciplines and is not linked to a teaching credential.
-1. Prerequisites:
+1 Prerequisites: